skillfulhacks/nav/README.md

 -----------------
 @SkillfulHacks
 * Changes
-• Added XVSrcipt; A Basic Way to Write Script Files
+• Added XVScript; A Basic Way to Write Script Files
 • Added ENV Vars Use $VARNAME to Replace a Arg With the Selected var
 • Added Internal Vars Use #VARNAME to Replace a Arg With the Selected var
 • Added Command "cp"; Copies a File